 Missing teeth can erode the ability to eat, smile, laugh and enjoy other daily activities.
 Dental implants are one of the best options for replacing missing teeth.
-A dental implant is a root form fixture that can provide permanent support for:
+A dental implant from our clinic in Annapolis is a root form fixture that can provide permanent support for:

 - Single Crown

 - Fixed Screw Retained Prettau zirconium full contour/full arch bridge